Complete and accurate Black and Aboriginal history taught in all schools

 * Shipping and handling are extra.

 6) Use our hashtags in all your communications concerning this historic movement. #ActionForEquality2015 #OurHistoryExposed2015

 7) For a minimum of two hours per week, join us to volunteer onsite at our outreach initiative outings in Toronto to collect physical signatures, increase our social network presence and recruit more volunteers.
 You must reside in the G.T.A..
 Call us at: 1-888-663-6602 Ext.
 9 or e-mail us at: email@example.com, and in the subject line write: "Action For Balance volunteering."
 Please encourage others to do the same until we reach our goal of 500,000 signatures.

-Learning about Publications (LAP) needs your help with “Liz sandals: Complete and accurate Black and Aboriginal history taught in all schools in North America”.
-Join Learning about and 56 supporters today.
+Silence the Violence and Shun the Guns needs your help with “Liz sandals: Complete and accurate Black and Aboriginal history taught in all schools in North America”.
+Join Silence the Violence and and 56 supporters today.